 Medical conditions: If you have malignant disease; a history of thrombophilia and known deficiency in antithrombin III, protein C or protein S, or APC resistance; are bedridden due to infections with septic shock; severe COPD complicated by right heart failure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Platelets: While you are taking enoxaparin, your doctor will also be monitoring your platelet count.
+Platelets: Platelets are blood cells that cause blood to clot.
+While you are taking enoxaparin, your doctor will also be monitoring your platelet count.
 If your platelet level drops very suddenly, you may have to stop this medication and switch to another type of medication.
 Make sure to tell your doctor if you have had any problems with low platelets or platelet defects in the past.

 Prosthetic heart valves: There have been reports of people with prosthetic heart valves who developed clots in their valves when treated with low molecular weight heparin medications, like enoxaparin.
 Your doctor will need to monitor you closely while you are taking enoxaparin.

 Spinal/epidural hematomas (a collection of blood, usually clotted): There have been cases of spinal bleeding and blood clots when enoxaparin is used along with spinal or epidural anesthesia.
 These spinal blood clots may lead to long-term or permanent paralysis.
 The risk is greater with higher treatment doses of enoxaparin than with DVT prevention doses and if people are taking other medications that affect blood clotting (e.g., nonsteroidal anti-inflammatory drugs [NSAIDs] such as naproxen or ibuprofen).
 If you notice a sudden inability to move your body or sudden back pain or tenderness, get medical help immediately.